yuki24/andpush/README.md

 The `andpush` gem performs **about 3.7x faster** than [the fcm gem](https://github.com/spacialdb/fcm) in a single-threaded environment.
 In a multi-threaded environment, it could perform **10x or even faster!**

-**If you are thining to send push notifications from Rails, consider using the [pushing gem](https://github.com/yuki24/pushing), a push notification framework that does not hurt.**
+**If you are thinking to send push notifications from Rails, consider using the [pushing gem](https://github.com/yuki24/pushing), a push notification framework that does not hurt.**

 ## Installation